jeffdjohnson/lab-website/content/authors/3b-brooklynn-hawkinson/_index.md

 ---
 # Display name
-name: Brooklyn Hawkinson
+name: Brooklynn Hawkinson

 # Username (this should match the folder name)
 authors:
-- 3b-brooklyn-hawkinson
+- 3b-brooklynn-hawkinson

 # Is this the primary user of the site?
 superuser: false